Netatalk/netatalk/doc/manual/CNID.md

 Mac aliases work by CNID, with a fallback to the absolute path in more recent AFP clients.
 (This fallback applies only to the Finder, not to applications.)

-Every file in an AFP volume must have a unique file ID.
-According to the AFP specification, CNIDs must never be reused.
+Every file in an AFP volume must have a unique file ID, and according to the AFP specification CNIDs must never be reused.
-IDs are represented as 32-bit numbers, and directories share the same ID pool.
+IDs are 32-bit numbers, and directories share the same pool, so it is depleted after roughly 4 billion files and directories have been written.

+What happens then depends on the backend.
-After approximately 4 billion files and directories have been written to an AFP volume, the ID pool is depleted and no new files can be written to the volume.
+The *dbd* backend stops allocating IDs, and no new files can be written to the volume.
-Some of Netatalk's CNID backends may attempt to reuse available IDs after depletion, which technically violates the spec but may allow continuous use on long-lived volumes.
+The *sqlite* and *mysql* backends empty the CNID table, restart numbering, and trigger all clients connected to the volume to reconnect so that everyone uses the new IDs.
+This keeps a long-lived volume writable, but it violates the spec and breaks Mac aliases pointing at the old IDs.
+Both backends log a warning as a volume approaches the ceiling, so it can optionally be renumbered with the **dbd** utility beforehand, during a maintenance window.

 Netatalk maps IDs to files and directories in the host filesystem.
 Several CNID backends are available and can be selected with the **cnid scheme** option in *afp.conf*.